KANITA-P/comp3036-major-project-b2c-store-app/README.md

 ## Environment Variables

 Create `.env` files from the provided `.env.example` files where required.
 At minimum, the database package and apps need access to the database URL and JWT secret.
-The web app needs its own `apps/web/.env` when you run it directly.
+The web app needs its own `apps/web/.env` when you run it directly, and the admin app needs the same `JWT_SECRET` value for the admin-to-storefront handoff.

 Example: